PRAJUN-V/TutorConnect/documentation.md

-git commit -m "User model is changed to use email instead of username" removed pycache folder from git tracking: git rm --cached -r __pycache__ __pycache__/ : added in .gitignore file
+git commit -m "User model is changed to use email instead of username" removed pycache folder from git tracking: git rm --cached -r __pycache__ __pycache__/ : added in .gitignore file git commit -m "registration, get_token, refresh token is working properly in backend." git commit -m "profile model is created and a profile related to user is automatically created"

 ___________________________________________________________________________________________________